TestOrganization1303/webgoat-dotnet-core/readme.md

 ![dotnet config](./doc/images/dotnet_config.jpg)

+If you don't have dotnet and the required SDK, install from [here](https://dotnet.microsoft.com/download/dotnet/5.0) .

 ### 3. Configure Credentials in Jenkins

 Goto Jenkins --> Manage Jenkins --> Configure Credentials --> Credentials and add the following to the Jenkins store, global domain: